 The support, maintenance and pursuit of musical excellence, so long again as such activities are associated with the Church of England.

 The support of Appeals for the reconstruction, repair and renovation of places of worship for Churches within the Anglican Communion, especially the smaller Churches and ones with which members of the Saddlers Company, including the Clerk and Chaplains, may be associated.

 General charitable purposes, with particular preference being given to those charities associated with the Church of England.

-It is the Saddlers policy to give effect to the wishes of PM Sturdy in so far as the application of the income from his legacy is concerned.
+It is the Saddlers policy to give effect to the wishes of RM Sturdy in so far as the application of the income from his legacy is concerned.
 The R M Sturdy Fund is therefore the main source of the charitable giving to the Anglican Church, cathedral based choir schools and to appeals for the preservation of the fabric of Anglican churches.

 The Mollie Priestley Fund

 This Fund, established with a legacy of £200,000 in 2004 from the Estate of Molly Priestley, is similar to the above Fund in that it is a designated fund, within the Saddlers’ Company Charitable Fund (SCCF).
 In accordance with her wishes, income from the Molly Priestley Fund is directed towards helping members of the armed services who need assistance, such as for health, education or income, particularly as a result of war service.
 In addition the Fund provides the regular grants to the Army, Sea and Air Cadets.

 Since 1568 a number of other bequests have been made to the Saddlers for the relief of poverty of members of the Company, or those working in the saddlery trade, and their dependants.
 For administrative convenience these were grouped together as the Relief-in-Need charities, later amalgamated in the name of Young George Honnor, Master in 1765 and the largest single benefactor.